Fracturing Systems | Casing Sleeves with Annular Fracs

 Multistage Unlimited GripShift sleeves are run and cemented as part of the completion casing string, inserted at planned frac points.
-GripShift sleeves are built to match the host casing and are shipped with an upper handling pup joint and conventional pin-down/box-up configuration for easy handling and make-up into the casing string.
+GripShift sleeves are built to match the host casing and are shipped with pup joints and conventional pin-down/box-up configuration for easy handling and make-up into the casing string.

-The unique Multistage Unlimited resettable bridge plug has three functions: isolate the frac zone from the hole below, mechanically shift the sliding sleeves open, and anchor the isolation assembly during frac pumping.
+The unique Multistage Unlimited multi-set bridge plug has three functions: isolate the frac zone from the hole below, mechanically shift the sliding sleeves open, and anchor the isolation assembly during frac pumping.

 - Automatic J-slot mechanism sets, releases, and resets the tool with straight up/down coiled tubing motion.